Hydrovinylation: In organic synthesis

+The addition can be done highly regio- and stereoselectively, although the choices of metal, ligands, and counterions often play very important role.
+Many metals have also been demonstrated to form active catalysts, including nickel and cobalt.

+In a stoichiometric version of a hydrovinylation reaction, nucleophiles add to an electrophilic transition metal alkene complex, forming a C-C bond.
+The resulting metal alkyl undergoes beta-hydride elimination, liberating the vinylated product.

 Hydroarylation

 Hydroarylation is again a special case of hydrovinylation.
 Hydroarylation has been demonstrated for alkyne and alkene substrates.
 An early example was provided by the Murai reaction, which involves the insertion of alkenes into a C-H bond of acetophenone.
 The keto group directs the regiochemistry, stabilizing an aryl intermediate.

 When catalyzed by palladium carboxylates, a key step is electrophilic aromatic substitution to give a Pd(II) aryl intermediate.
 Gold behaves similarly.
 Hydropyridination is a similar reaction, but entails addition of a pyridyl-H bond to alkenes and alkynes.